gabrieladeniji/forwarder_factory/README.md

-# A solidity smart contract to process celo, cUSD, cEUR payment at scale
+# A solidity smart contract to process celo, cUSD and cEUR payment at scale

 ## Forwarder Factory + Create2 with Truffle